The International Symposium on Quantum Science,

 Quantum technology is bringing a great impact on a wide range of industry.
 In order to accelerate the progress and make best use of quantum technology, industry, academia and government are expected to collaborate on promoting basic research, technology demonstration, industrialization, intellectual property management and human resource development.
 For promoting these activities, Japan established Quantum Technology Innovation Hubs in February 2021.

 - Global quantum industrial support hub (provisional name) in National Institute

 - Quantum computer application hub represented by the University of Tokyo

 - Quantum software innovation hub in Osaka University

 - Quantum security network hub in National Institute

 of Information and Communications Technology（NICT）

-- Quantum life science hub in National Institutes
+- Quantum life science and function hub (provisional name) in National Institutes

 for Quantum Science and Technology（QST）